Hong Kong Basic Law: Legal principles

 The basic principles for interpreting the Basic Law are described in Article 158 and case law.
 According to Article 158(1), the NPCSC has the power of final interpretation.
-This is consistent with the NPCSC's general power to interpret Chinese national laws as provided by Article 67(4) of the Constitution of the People's Republic of China.
+This is consistent with the NPCSC's general power to interpret Chinese national laws as provided by Article 67(4) of the Constitution of China.
 As a national law, the Basic Law was drafted in Chinese, and its Chinese version takes precedence over the official English version when discrepancies arise.
 Before interpreting the Basic Law, the NPCSC must consult its subcommittee, the Committee for the Basic Law of the Hong Kong Special Administrative Region.

 Hong Kong courts may also interpret the Basic Law when adjudicating cases, when the provisions addressed are within Hong Kong's autonomy.
 Hong Kong courts can also interpret provisions on matters the Central People's Government is responsible for or those related to the relationship between the Central government and Hong Kong, provided that the case is being heard by the CFA, that the interpretation will affect the judgments of the case, and that the CFA has sought a binding NPCSC interpretation on the matter.

 To decide whether an NPCSC interpretation should be sought, the CFA applies a two-stage approach based on Article 158(3) formulated in Ng Ka Ling v Director of Immigration.
 The first stage concerns the "classification condition", which is satisfied if the provision to be interpreted concerns either affairs within the responsibility of the Central People's Government or the relationship between the Central Authorities and Hong Kong.
 Provisions satisfying the classification condition are "excluded provisions", suggesting that they cannot be interpreted by the CFA.
 When the court needs to refer to an excluded provision to construe a non-excluded provision, the CFA is not required to request an NPCSC interpretation on the excluded provision.
 Instead, the CFA applies the "predominant test", in which the court asks which provision is predominantly the one needed to be interpreted in the present adjudication.
 The second test concerns whether the "necessity condition" is satisfied.
 The condition is satisfied when the court needs the excluded provision to be interpreted and that the interpretation will affect the judgment on the case.

 Hong Kong courts use the purposive approach to interpret the Basic Law.
 Since Hong Kong's legal system is separate from that of mainland China, its courts are bound to adopt the common law approach to interpretation.
 The courts construe the Basic Law's language to consider the provisions' context and purpose by finding its legislative intent; the legislator's intent alone is not considered the legislative intent.
 Ambiguities are resolved by accounting for the principles and purposes stated in the Chinese Constitution and other materials.
 Yet, the courts treat the Basic Law as a "living instrument" that adapts to changing needs and circumstances.
 While Hong Kong courts account for the historical context of the Basic Law, they also consider "new social, political and historical realities".